 This is similar to blending axes, except that Tableau uses separate value ranges (one on the left of the view and one on the right) to make the lines align as closely as possible.
 With blended axes, Tableau uses a single value range and the lines may or may not align well.

 When Measure Values and Measure Names are in the view, you can color code data for each individual measure.
-For details, see the Measure values and color legends section in the Legends topic.
+For details, see Measure values and color legends.